 A lack of zinc in the diet may promote telogen effluvium, a common but reversible form of hair loss caused by a lack of nutrients in the diet (

-However, taking too much zinc could also promote hair loss.
-That’s why getting zinc from foods like oysters may be better than taking supplements, since foods provide zinc in small but healthy doses (
+However, taking too much zinc can cause toxicity.
+That’s why getting zinc from foods like oysters may be better than taking supplements since foods provide zinc in small but healthy doses (

 Beans are a great plant-based source of protein, which is essential to hair growth.

 Like oysters, beans are a good source of zinc, which aids the hair growth and repair cycle.
-A 3.5-ounce (100-gram) serving of black beans provides 7% of your daily zinc needs (
+A 3.5-ounce (100-gram) serving of black beans provides up to 14% of a woman’s daily zinc needs and 10% for men (

-They also provide many other hair-healthy nutrients, including iron, biotin and folate (41).
+They also provide many other hair-healthy nutrients, including iron, biotin, and folate (

 On top of all these benefits, beans are highly versatile and inexpensive, which makes them an easy addition to the diet.

-Summary Beans are a great source of protein, iron, zinc and biotin, which are all essential for optimal hair health.
-Together, they may aid hair growth.
+Beans are a great source of protein, iron, zinc, and biotin, which are all essential for optimal hair health.
+Together, they may support hair growth.

 However, the research on spermidine and hair growth is fairly new, so more studies are needed before health experts can make recommendations on spermidine intake.

-Summary Soybeans are one of the best sources of spermidine, a compound that may prolong the active phase of hair growth.
+Soybeans are one of the best sources of spermidine, a compound that may prolong the active phase of

-Meat is a staple in many people’s diet and is rich in nutrients that may aid hair growth.
+Meat is a staple in many people’s diets and is rich in nutrients that may aid hair growth.

-Summary Meat is a great source of protein, which is essential for healthy, strong hair.
-Red meat, in particular, is rich in iron, which may aid hair growth.
+Meat is a great source of protein, which is essential for healthy, strong hair.
+Red meat, in particular, is rich in easy-to-absorb iron, which may aid hair growth.

-What you eat can have a huge effect on the health of your hair.
+What you eat can affect the health of your hair.